 Schedule a hearing: Students recommended for expulsion are entitled to a hearing to determine whether the student should be expelled.
-Unless postponed for good cause, the hearing shall be held within thirty (30) school days after the Head of School or designee determines that the pupil has committed an expellable offense.
+Unless postponed for good cause, the hearing shall be held within thirty (30) school days after the Principal or designee determines that the pupil has committed an expellable offense.